mohamedhiba/csc211-final/README.md

 Open the site, enter a recipe, click **Suggest**, wait for results + image, then take a screenshot.

 ## Notes
-- If Google AI Studio key is missing, the app still works, but the AI blurb will say the key isn't set.
+- Google AI Studio key is required for the app to work (used to generate recipes).
-- If Spoonacular key is missing, /recipe will return an error (recipes must be correct using the API).
+- Recipes are AI-generated based on your description and time constraints, not looked up from a database.